Child care articles - General safety requirements

 3.1

-products designed or intended for children 48 months and under, used or obviously used to assist them in sitting steadily, bathing, general care, sleeping, carrying and child protection
+products designed or intended for children aged 48 months and below, used or obviously used to assist them in sitting, bathing, general care, sleeping, carrying and infant protection

 3.2

-use the product according to the instructions for use of the product, or according to the traditional or customary and obvious way of use
+use of products according to the instructions for use or in a traditional, customary and obvious way

 3.3

-under the action of (small) external forces, such as tension, torsion, squeezing or falling, it is easy to break into multiple irregular shapes, and the edges of which can scratch human skin
+hard materials that can easily break into multiple irregular shapes under the action of (minor) external forces, such as tension, torsion, crushing or drop, and whose edges can scratch human skin

 3.4